Sample (downsample) repertoires using different approches.

 Character.
 Name of a sampling method.
-See "Description" for more details.
-Default value is "downsample" that downsamples repertoires to the number of clones (i.e., reads / UMIs) that the smallest repertoire has, if user doesn't pass any value to the ".n" argument.
+See "Details" for more details.
+Default value is "downsample" that downsamples the repertoires to the number of clones (i.e., reads / UMIs) that the smallest repertoire has, if user doesn't set any value to the ".n" argument.

 Integer.
 Number of clones / clonotypes / reads / UMIs to choose, depending on the method.
-Pass NA to sample repertoires to the size of the smallest repertoire in the ".data".
+Set NA to sample repertoires to the size of the smallest repertoire in the ".data".

-Subsampled immune repertoires or a list of subsampled immune repertoires.
+Subsampled immune repertoire or a list of subsampled immune repertoires.

 .method is "downsample" then